Murray Valley Regional Park

 Murray Valley Regional Park is spread out in the surrounds of Murray Valley National Park.

 The parks of the Riverina are exceptional places, with an abundance of plants and wildlife.
 They’re significant places to Aboriginal people and important to the local and regional communities around them.

 You can take your dog on a lead into Murray Valley Regional Park, but just remember Murray Valley National Park prohibits dog access.

-Gulpa Creek walk is a great experience for you and your dog.
+Gulpa Creek walk and Kolety walking tracks are great experiences for you and your dog.
 Enjoy lunch at dog-friendly picnic areas like Edward River Bridge picnic area, Five Mile picnic area and Ski Beach picnic area.
-If you’re staying for longer, camp out with your dog at Edward River Bridge campground, Willoughby’s Beach campground, Mulwala campground and Benarca campground.

-If you’re feeling energetic, peddle the Five Mile mountain bike trail while you’re here.
+If you’re feeling energetic, peddle the Five Mile mountain bike trail, near Echuca, or the Deniliquin mountain bike trails.
 The Gulpa Island drive is another great experience that takes you through Murray Valley Regional Park and Murray Valley National Park.

 Enjoy these magnificent parks at any time of year.
 Go camping, fishing, boating, walking and bird watching, or just relax on the banks of the Murray.